mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 * Must check that Dx location supports that.
 * Check that your device on-premise supports MacSec.
 * Create a CKN/CAK pair for the MACsec secret key
+* Drawback
+  * MacSec only encrypts data from on prem to DX Location.
+Data between DX Location and AWS regions will not be encrypted.

 ## Route 53

+###

+* Inbound Resolver
+  * set a conditional forward rule in on premise DNS Server
+* Outbound Resolver
+  * Create a forwarding rule
+  * forwarding rule can be shared via RAM to be associated via multiple VPC in different accounts.
+  * Association between forwarding rule and VPC is done in each spoke account.

 ### DNSSEC